Joint Health for Dogs and Cats

 Know what to look for

-Typical signs of joint problems include a stiff gait, difficulty when getting up, reluctance to jump or climb steps, slowing down on walks, and greater inactivity in general.
+Typical signs of joint problems include a stiff gait, difficulty getting up, reluctance to jump or climb steps, slowing down on walks, and greater inactivity in general.
 Because these signs are easy to overlook, they can go unnoticed for a long time.
 Cats, especially, tend to hide their pain.
-One tipoff that a cat is experiencing pain is if they no longer jump up on high places or perform acrobatic leaps when you wave the wand toy or even stop grooming themselves.
+An indication that a cat is experiencing pain is if they no longer jump up on high places, perform acrobatic leaps when you wave the wand toy, or even stop grooming themselves.

 Cleaner diet, improved joints

 At the molecular level, cartilage and ligaments are a matrix of collagen fibers interspersed by long chains of glycosaminoglycans (GAGs), that attract and hold water.
-Glucosamine, chondroitin, and hyaluronic acid (the main component of synovial fluid) are all GAGs, which are produced by the cells of the body and can also be ingested in some minimally processed meat-based foods.
-To introduce joint-building menu items, try some cartilage-rich chicken or turkey necks, backs or wings – raw or freeze-dried are good ways to get the most nutrients.
-Bone broth, a nutritious stock made from these same collagen-dense parts, is another easy way to incorporate healthy joint building blocks into your pet’s diet.
+Glucosamine, chondroitin, and hyaluronic acid (the main component of synovial fluid) are all GAGs, which are produced by the cells of the body and can also be ingested in many meat-based foods.
+To introduce joint-building menu items, try some cartilage-rich chicken or turkey necks or backs – raw or freeze-dried are good ways to get the most nutrients.
+Bone broth, a nutritious stock made from these same collagen-dense parts, is another easy way to incorporate healthy joint building blocks into your dog or cat’s diet.

-At the first sign of any symptoms (or even preemptively if you have a breed that’s prone to joint issues), we recommend that you reach for a good joint supplement.
-There are many all-natural, drug-free products that can help rebuild joint tissue and ease pain in a remarkably short time.
-Our favorite is Connectin, a clinically tested remedy containing glucosamine, chondroitin, hyaluronic acid, and nine therapeutic herbs.
+At the first sign of any symptoms—or even preemptively if you have a breed that’s prone to joint issues—we recommend that you reach for a good joint supplement.
+There are many all-natural, drug-free products that can promote the growth of healthy joint tissue and ease pain in a remarkably short time.
+Our favorite is Connectin Hip & Joint, a clinically tested remedy containing glucosamine, chondroitin, hyaluronic acid, and nine therapeutic herbs.
 It can bring results in only 15 days and comes in many forms – a flavored powder, a chewable tablet, and a soft chew.